plumBinng/ng8-ie11/README.md

 - create a custom error picture page to handle errors
 - customize CSS and UI better, possibly using Bootstrap instead of just react-bootstrap for more control over styling
   - make css selectors and rules more purposeful and condensed
-  - regulate css class selecto
+  - regulate css class selector naming
+- run build for production
+- deploy app
+- int